cloudigrade/cloudigrade/docs/rest-api-examples.rst

     }

-If your requested ``start_date`` and ``end_date`` values would result in exclusively future dates beyond "today", the API will also return a 400 with the relevant errors.
+If your requested ``start_date`` and ``end_date`` values would result in exclusively future dates beyond "yesterday", the API will also return a 400 with the relevant errors.
  In the following example, the request is for dates "tomorrow" through "one week from today".

 Request: